falconcomputing/merlin-compiler/aws/merlin-examples/vec_add/readme.md

   $ cd build

 - View the Makefile and modify the VENDOR variable and target platform per your requirements.
-If using AWS F1, modify the S3_OPT variable as well:
-  $ vi Make (or use whatever your fav editor is)
+  $ vi Makefile (or use whatever your fav editor is)

 - List all the make targets for your reference:
   $ make